Chesapeake Bay Retriever

 Chesapeake Bay Retriever History

-The breed gets its name from the Chesapeake Bay on the east coast of Maryland, where they hunted migratory ducks and geese.
-Their waterproof, oily double coat, powerful legs and webbed feet enabled them to withstand the elements for hours.
+The breed takes their name from the Chesapeake Bay, a body of water that borders Maryland and Virginia, where they hunted migratory ducks and geese.
+Their waterproof double coat, strong legs, and webbed paws enabled them to withstand the elements in the field.